-7 sure-fire ways to raise capital for your startup
+7 ways to get startup funding for your business

-So you’ve got your big business idea and you just know it's gonna bring in the big bucks.
-You just need to convince a few other people first…
+So, you've got your big business idea and you know it's going to bring in the big bucks.
+But how do you raise the capital necessary to start your business?

-But while we have every confidence in your exciting new quest, it's worth being aware that it's pretty common for startups to fail at the first hurdle (aka getting funding!).
+While we have every confidence in your exciting new quest, it's common for startups to fail at the first hurdle: getting startup funding.

-Starting a business as a student requires a lot of hard work and commitment, but perhaps most important of all it requires getting your hands on some dosh to get your idea up and running.
+Starting a business as a student requires a lot of hard work and commitment.
+And perhaps most important of all, it requires getting your hands on some money to make your entrepreneurial dream a reality.
+If you're wondering how to raise capital for a startup, here are some ideas to get you started.

 Ask friends and family